Vintageinfo – All About Vintage Lighting

 Hans Due

-Hans Due, born 5 January 1941 in Nyboder (Copenhagen), Denmark, is a graphics designer, painter and photographer.
-From 1956 until 1958 he was a pupil of illustrator Des Asmussen, painter August Toersleff and sculptor professor Gottfred Eickhoff.
+Hans Due (born 5 January 1941 in Nyboder, Copenhagen, Denmark) is a graphic designer, painter, and photographer.
+From 1956 to 1958 he studied under the illustrator Des Asmussen, the painter August Toersleff, and the sculptor Professor Gottfred Eickhoff.

-From 1958 until 1963 Hans Due followed a training at a graphic design studio in Copenhagen.
-And in 1965 he graduated from the Graphic Arts Institute of Denmark in Copenhagen.
-In 1965 he went to Paris, France for a year to study graphics and photography.
+From 1958 to 1963, Due trained at a graphic design studio in Copenhagen, and in 1965 he graduated from the Graphic Arts Institute of Denmark in Copenhagen.
+That same year he spent a year in Paris, France, studying graphics and photography.

-From 1966 until 1974 Hans Due became a graphic designer and art director at various advertising and design companies.
-In 1974 Hans founded his company Due Design AS, where he was active until 2005.
+From 1966 to 1974, Due worked as a graphic designer and art director at various advertising and design firms.
+In 1974 he founded his own company, Due Design A/S, where he remained active until 2005.

-For Fog & Mørup he designed the Optima lamp series, The Phister lamp and the Formel lamp series.
+For Fog & Mørup he designed the Optima lamp series, the Phister lamp, and the Formel lamp series.

-Since 2005 Hans Due is also active as a painter.
-His “New Realism” works have been exhibited in many places over the years.
+Since 2005, Due has also been active as a painter.
+His “New Realism” works have been exhibited in many venues over the years.

 Fog & Mørup

-Ansgar Fog (1880-1930) and Erik Mørup (1879-1972) started their business together in 1904 as a metalwork wholesaler.
-Two years later they moved to the capital Copenhagen and began to focus on lighting production and over the years taking over several electrical and lighting companies.
-It was only in the early 1960s that Fog & Mørup really emerged as a key force in lighting design, following the company’s appointment in 1957 of Jo Hammerborg as head of design.
+Ansgar Fog (1880–1930) and Erik Mørup (1879–1972) founded their business in 1904 as a metalwork wholesaler.
+Two years later they moved to Copenhagen, shifted their focus to lighting production, and over time acquired several electrical and lighting companies.
+Fog & Mørup emerged as a key force in lighting design in the early 1960s, following the appointment of Jo Hammerborg as head of design in 1957.

-Important designers and architects that worked for the company are: Claus Bonderup, Torsten Thorup, Sidse Werner.
-Sophus Frandsen, Jørgen Bo, E. Balslev, Peter Avondoglio,.
-Karen Clemmensen, Ebbe Clemmensen, Hans Due and of course Jo Hammerborg himself.
+Notable designers and architects who worked with the company include: Claus Bonderup, Torsten Thorup, Sidse Werner, Sophus Frandsen, Jørgen Bo, E. Balslev, Peter Avondoglio, Karen Clemmensen, Ebbe Clemmensen, Hans Due, and of course Jo Hammerborg.

 Lyfa

-In the late 1970s Fog & Mørup merged with Lyfa, another leading Danish lighting producer.
+In the late 1970s, Fog & Mørup merged with Lyfa, another leading Danish lighting producer.
 In 1980 Jo Hammerborg retired.
-A few years later Lyfa-Fog & Mørup was taken over by Lyskær.
-The name changed to Lyskaer-Lyfa.
+A few years later, Lyfa–Fog & Mørup was taken over by Lyskær, and the name changed to Lyskaer–Lyfa.

-Lyskaer-Lyfa produced lights until 1991, when it was incorporated into Horn Belysning A/S from Aalstrup, also in Denmark, which was itself taken over in 2005 by Nordlux from Ålborg and at a large extent dismantled.
+Lyskaer–Lyfa produced lights until 1991, when it was incorporated into Horn Belysning A/S of Aalstrup, Denmark, which was itself taken over in 2005 by Nordlux of Ålborg and, to a large extent, dismantled.

 Horn Belysning

-The Horn Belysning A/S company was founded in 1952 as a family business and was first named E.S.
+Horn Belysning A/S was founded in 1952 as a family business, initially named E.S.
 Horn.
-In 1963 it changed into Horn Belysning – Horn Lighting.
+In 1963 it became Horn Belysning (Horn Lighting).

-The company produced lights for IKEA and several other European retail chains.
-They designed lights but also imported lights from China.
-In the 1980s Horn was the second biggest light company in Denmark.
+The company produced lighting for IKEA and several other European retail chains.
+It designed products and also imported lighting from China.
+In the 1980s Horn was the second-largest lighting company in Denmark.

-In 2005 the name changed into Lightyears, today owned by Republic of Fritz Hansen.
+In 2005 the name changed to Lightyears, which today is owned by Republic of Fritz Hansen.